VEZY/PlantGeom.jl/docs/src/architecture.md

 - Core types: `RefMesh` stores template geometry; `Geometry` attaches a `ref_mesh`, a transform (`Translate`, `Rotate`, `Scale`, `Affine`, or `SequentialTransform`), and an optional cached mesh to an MTG node attribute `:geometry`.
 - IO: `read_opf`/`read_ops` populate MTG nodes and scene transforms; `write_opf`/`write_ops` serialize meshes and transforms back to disk.
-- Computation: meshes are computed lazily; call `refmesh_to_mesh!` to materialize or `transform_mesh!` to apply composed transforms.
+- Computation: meshes are computed lazily; call `refmesh_to_mesh` to materialize.
 Matrix generation uses `get_transformation_matrix`.
 At render time, node meshes are merged to a single `SimpleMesh`.
 - Visualization: `plantviz` builds on Makie’s ComputeGraph.
 It maps colors from attributes or user dictionaries via `get_mtg_color`/`get_color`/`get_colormap`, wires them as compute nodes with `map!`, and renders the merged mesh once.

 Minimal example